nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 ## Experiments

-We will be using [LambdaCAD](https://nenadmarkus.com/lambda), a free and open-source JavaScript-based 3D CAD tool in which you describe shapes with geometric primitives and their combimantions (union/intersection/difference).
+We will be using [LambdaCAD](https://nenadmarkus.com/lambda), a free and open-source JavaScript-based 3D CAD tool in which you describe shapes with geometric primitives and their combimantions (the union/intersection/difference operations).

 ## Conclusion